joerocklin/joerocklin.github.io/_posts/2014-08-25-Coffee-Care-Packages.md

 # Small Group

-Coffee is great, sharing coffee with someone else is wonderful.
+Coffee is great; sharing coffee with someone else is wonderful.
 If you have two to three people looking for a cup of coffee after dinner, this setup will work quite well.
 Again all you need is a way to get hot water.

 This group includes a hand grinder.
 If you make coffee often enough, this will get tedious and you will want to upgrade to an electric grinder.
-It is important to not skimp on a grinder.
+It is important not to skimp on a grinder.
 See [Baratza's](https://www.baratza.com) excellent line of options.
 And if you want a deal, they put their [refurbished options](http://bit.ly/19ee7cB) online Thursday mornings.

 <center>
 <SCRIPT charset="utf-8" type="text/javascript" src="http://ws-na.amazon-adsystem.com/widgets/q?rt=ss_mfw&ServiceVersion=20070822&MarketPlace=US&ID=V20070822%2FUS%2Fjoerocsblo-20%2F8001%2F0a2cee39-38e6-488f-b528-2f6e8c70e7f6"> </SCRIPT> <NOSCRIPT><A HREF="http://ws-na.amazon-adsystem.com/widgets/q?rt=ss_mfw&ServiceVersion=20070822&MarketPlace=US&ID=V20070822%2FUS%2Fjoerocsblo-20%2F8001%2F0a2cee39-38e6-488f-b528-2f6e8c70e7f6&Operation=NoScript">Amazon.com Widgets</A></NOSCRIPT>